pedrus16/visa/README.md

     {
         # URL of the appointment page (the one with the checkbox to accept the conditions)
         'url': 'http://www.hauts-de-seine.gouv.fr/booking/create/12069/0',

-        # Add a list of HTML ids of the radio elements
-        'desk_ids': None,

         # A unique name without spaces or special characters. this is used for naming temporary files
         'unique_name': 'nanterre_renouv_privee',